mycweb/mycelium/README.md

 All parties are authenticated in MNP, and the cryptographic identity of each party has a cannonical representation as a Mycelium Value (called a Peer).

 MNP caches all transferred values, and only Values not available locally will be transferred. e.g. If you send a lot of strings, you will only have to send the type for a String (cannonically `List[Array[Bit, 8]]`) the first time, and then never again.

+## Substrate `mycss/`
+A substrate is something that stores Mycelium Values and can perform computations on them according to the MVM.

+A substrate, written in Go, is available in the [`mycss/`](./mycss/) directory.